Kylmakalle/apple-notes-exporter/Readme.md

 ## Caveats

 1. Only Image attachements  are supported.
 Drawings do not export for some reason.
 2. Protected notes are not supported.
 They will only have a title.
+For some reason, `Shortcuts.app` generates new empty image with the title of a protected note on each launch.
+Consider `make clean` to delete all notes and export them again.
 3. Markdown exports via _Make Markdown from Rich Text_ Shortcut action "comparable to Aaron Swartz's [html2text](https://github.com/aaronsw/html2text) script" as Apple says.
 Looks like it's done with [textutil](https://keith.github.io/xcode-man-pages/textutil.1.html).
 The converter doesn't work well with headings, tables and much more, that's why HTML sources are also present.
 Source RTF will lack of any attachment references for some reason.
     > Not sure why Apple decided to set html2text as their quality bar.
 Perhaps, there're much more modern converters.
 4. Notes with long titles may exceed file path limit.